yuri-ktm/melonly-docs/public/markdown/1.x/configuration.md

 ## Introduction

-% All app configuration is stored in `.env` file.
-This is where database credentials and environment-specific settings should be stored.
-Melonly automatically reads all `.env` variables to `process.env` object available in your code.
+% App configuration in Melonly is stored in the `.env` file.
+This is the place where database credentials and environment-specific settings should be stored.
+Melonly automatically assigns all `.env` variables to `process.env` object available in the code.

 % The default `.env` file looks like this: